-The Witch of Tata: A Social Commentary on Isekai
+The Witch of Tata: Social Commentary Through Isekai

 The Witch of Tata (タタの魔法使い) by U Pa is one of the most interesting isekai light novels I’ve ever read.
 I’ve mentioned it before as one of the better examples of its genre, but I want to go into more detail about what makes these books so interesting now that the second volume has hit Japanese bookstores.

 Both volumes of The Witch of Tata follow a similar formula: a witch turns up in a random high school and grants the wishes all the students wrote in their middle school graduation book.
 At least one of the students wishes for their entire school to be transported to a fantasy world, so everyone ends up there with no immediate prospects of return.

 The isekai genre has gotten diverse enough in recent years that there are other examples where entire classes of students get transported to a fantasy world (most notably Arifureta and So I’m a Spider, So What?).
 What really makes Tata stand out is how it’s written in a documentary-like style, where an outsider compiles the testimonies of the surviving students.
 By shifting the focus away from a central protagonist and towards a large group of people, Tata becomes a story about the wishes and dreams of Japanese millennials in general, and how they cope in the face of disaster.